jacobsomer/jacobsomer.github.io/Lesotho.md

 ![Population and Light](https://github.com/jacobsomer/jacobsomer.github.io/blob/master/lesotho_Pop_Ntl.png)

 ## Lesotho Data
 Below is a linear regression model that predicts population based off of multiple factors.
-To do this, I used the lm() (linear model) function.
-The image below represents all the data by using the summarize() function.
+I used the ggplot() and lm() (linear model) commands to excecute the following images.
+The image on the bottom represents all the data by using the summarize() function.
 ![](https://github.com/jacobsomer/jacobsomer.github.io/blob/master/lesotho_Pop.png)
 ![](https://github.com/jacobsomer/jacobsomer.github.io/blob/master/Screenshot%20(12).png)